hydrogen gas tanking the car

 Empowering H2-ready regions in Central Europe

 Transitioning to green energy is key to tackling climate change and creating sustainable economies.
 Green hydrogen holds significant promise but accounts for less than 2 percent of Europe’s current energy consumption.
-The H2CE project helps regions in central Europe to boost the integration of hydrogen in their local and regional energy planning.
-The project develops and tests new planning tools for public authorities and creates a network of hydrogen-ready regions for good practice exchanges.
+The H2CE project helped regions in central Europe to boost the integration of hydrogen in their local and regional energy planning.
+The project developed and tested new planning tools for public authorities and created a network of hydrogen-ready regions for good practice exchanges.

 2,38m €